LGBTQIA+ Affirming Psychiatry in Boston

 Private-pay care enables time, continuity, and depth, with fees discussed during the office manager call.

 Located in Back Bay and serving Beacon Hill, Brookline, Cambridge, Somerville, Newton, and surrounding areas.
+Telehealth is available for established patients in Massachusetts, and for new patients where in-person care is not accessible.

 OUR APPROACH